 Appraisers have a detailed list of features to photograph, evaluate and document in almost every room of the house.
 If the appraiser finds anything on the property that fosters unsafe living conditions, it will be noted in the report.

-Repairs for government loans
+Appraisal-required repairs for government loans

 While conventional loans offer more leniency on appraisal required repairs, government-backed loans have stricter property requirements.